This has been a long time coming.

 Truth be told, I didn’t expect GreensboroSEOPro.com to shoot to the top of Google so fast.

 I launched this site tentatively in 2015.
 It was half-finished with fairly shallow content.

 But clearly it was enough.

-60 days later, I own “Greensboro seo expert” and similar searches.
-It took another month or two to matriculate to the top for “Greensboro SEO.”
+60 days later, I owned “Greensboro seo expert” and similar searches.
+It took another month or two to matriculate to the number one for “Greensboro SEO.”
 I also ended up with first page rankings across North Carolina.